 County councils, district councils, parish/town councils - all councils withinand adjacent to the county to be consulted on Development Plan documents which affect them along with, where appropriate, other councils.
-For planning applications, the relevant district and parish/town council is consulted along with other adjacent/nearby councils depending on the nature and size of the application.
+For planning applications, the relevant district and parish/town council (or where relevant parish meeting/neighbourhood forum) is consulted along with other adjacent/nearby councils depending on the nature and size of the application.